SEND Decision Making and the Law Workshops - Resources

 A factsheet has been produced by Department for Education on EHC plan eligibility for 19-25 year olds.
 It can be downloaded here and covers the following items:

 Statistics and analysis produced by Department for Education on statements of special educational needs (SEN) and education, health and care (EHC) plans in England.
 This statistical release (SFR) publishes data from the annual SEN2 data survey return, which is mandatory for local authorities to complete.
-This data was referred to in the presentation slides on pages 14-16 and can be found here.
+The 2019 DfE SEN2 data can be found here.

 19 - IPSEA Website